◊◊◊◊

 Tomatoes, diced, or halved cherry tomatoes

-Red onion, diced or sliced (optional)
+Red onion, diced or sliced ( or sliced green onions), optional

 Black olives, sliced or whole